Christmas at Hycroft Mansion in Vancouver

 Just as the McRae family, the original owners of this remarkable mansion, greeted their friends for pre-season celebrations, the University Women’s Club of Vancouver, today’s owners, welcomed the public to enjoy the fine traditions and sumptuous surroundings of Christmases past.
 Vancouver’s top designers transformed the main floor into a setting of imaginative and festive splendour.

-A simple wreath made with a variety of greenery adorns a wall sconces.
+A simple wreath, composed of a variety of greenery, gracefully adorns the wall sconce,

-A luxurious flower arrangement with white orchids, lilies, and hoary stocks.
+A luxurious floral arrangement featuring elegant white orchids, lilies, and soft, silvery hoary stocks.

 When McRae settled in Vancouver in 1907 he proceeded to build a mansion for his family, to become known as Hycroft, in Shaughnessy one of Vancouver’s neighborhoods.
 The home was built on the brow of a hill on 5.5 acres (22,000 m2) of land.
 The land upon which the 30 room, 3 story mansion was built cost $10,000.
 The construction, completed in 1911, cost $100,000.